ibraheemdev/ibraheemca/content/posts/2020-11-30-smart-pointers-and-interior-mutability.md

 draft: false
 date: 2020-12-09T03:43:03.938Z
-description: Today we are going to be talking about smart pointers and interior mutability, specifically, the `Cell` type. `Cell` is a type that you come across frequently in Rust programs that it can help to have a deeper understanding of what it is and how it works.
-One of the best ways to understand `Cell` and the fundemental concepts behind its implementation is to actually write it yourself.
+description: Today we are going to be talking about smart pointers and interior mutability, specifically, the Cell type.
+Cell is a type that you come across frequently in Rust programs that it can help to have a deeper understanding of what it is and how it works.
+One of the best ways to understand Cell and the fundamental concepts behind its implementation is to actually write it yourself.
 So that is what we are going to do!
 mainTag: Rust
 tags:
   - Rust